samsquire/ideas4/README.md

 We split the problem of "compile time" and "runtime" as being the same problem to solve with respect to a source program.

+We can move things from one side to the other.

 We need to virtually execute the program to get callstack histories.
 We need to understand loops.

 This is useful for moving things around as in code motion for efficiency.